ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 Background
 ----------

-Typical deployment scenarios oftenly involve shipping containerized applications, or packages, into remote systems.
+Typical deployment scenarios often involve shipping containerized applications, or packages, into remote systems.
 Special attention should be payed when deploying security enabled applications, requiring users to reason about the sensitivity of packaged files.

 Complying with the `DDS Security standard <https://www.omg.org/spec/DDS-SECURITY/1.1/About-DDS-SECURITY/>`_,